AtharvaPan265/bash-intro/Bash Intro.md

 # 00.sh
 Simple "Hello, World!" in bash
+	- the command `echo` just  displays a line of text
 - file is not executable as seen if you run `ls -l`  giving output
    ```-rw-rw-r-- 1 <user name> <group name> <file size> <Last modification time MM DD hour:min>  <file name>```
    here we just need to  worry about `rw-rw-r--` that is just read, write, execute as `rwx`, and it is 3 times for Owner, Group, Others